 This Dell laptop is available with a very capable Intel Core i5 processor with an option for the Intel Core i7 processor.
-There’s also 1 TB HDD storage so that you can keep your collections of photos, videos, and other files on the computer.
+There’s also up to 1 TB HDD available storage so that you can keep your collections of photos, videos, and other files on the computer.
 A 15.6-inch touch display with wide viewing angles makes everything from watching movies to taking notes in class that much easier.
 Unlike most smaller laptops on the market today, this one still offers a DVD drive.

 - 8 GB memory

 - Choice between Intel Core i5 and i7 processors

 With features such as an Intel Core processor with 64 GB flash storage space and up to 4 GB RAM, this computer performs closer to a laptop than your average Chromebook.
 It also stands out for its durable aluminum metal body and 12.5-inch full HD touschreen.
 You can choose to use it in laptop or tablet mode.
 Other highlights include a boot time of 3.5 seconds and a battery that can provide up to 10 hours on a single charge.
 A 360 degree hinge provides flexibility to use the device in laptop, stand, tablet, and tent modes.
 It also has a USB 3.1 Type-C port for charging and speedy data transfer.